-A few facts, sadly, some people need to hear.
+Unfortunately, some people need to hear a few facts.
 No, Americans are not better.
 Our way of life is not above everyone else.
 We do not rule the world.
 They do not owe us anything.
 No, they don't have to learn our language.

-Where we live and our cultures are different.
+Our lives and cultures are different.
 We all have our stories.
 Everyone has bad days.
 You don't know what they could struggle with or face at home.
 Please keep that in perspective, and remember their experiences are not yours.
-Their views of the world on based on different factors than yours.
+Their views of the world are based on different factors than yours.
 Show them the respect they deserve, especially since you have entered their world.
 Be good ambassadors and be gracious.
 It will serve you well.